Dhwanit2501/Dhwanit2501/README.md

 ### 🌱 What I'm Currently Learning

 - Exploring Cloud environment and serverless architecture.
-- Sharpening my skills in the Network and Cloud Security domain.
+- Sharpening my skills in the DevSecOps and Cloud Security domain.

 ### 💼 Open to Collaboration